vipulsinghal02/claude-knowledge-system/README.md

 A four-layer persistence system for working with Claude Code.

 The premise: Claude has no memory across sessions by default.
-Without scaffolding, every session starts cold — prior decisions, conventions, and gotchas are lost.
-This repo holds the **canonical design doc and skills** that let context accumulate over time across however many repos you work in.
+Without scaffolding, every session starts cold.
+This repo holds the design doc and skills that let context accumulate over time.

 ## The four layers